IBM/Ionic-MFP-App/README.md

   <img src="doc/source/images/MobileFoundationServiceCredentials.png" alt="IBM Mobile Foundation service credentials" width="800" border="10" />

-* Back on your local machine, configure MFP CLI to work with Mobile Foundation server by running following command in console.
+* Back on your local machine, configure MFP CLI to work with Mobile Foundation server by running the following command in console.

   Note: For `Enter the fully qualified URL of this server:`, enter the `url` mentioned in credentials followed by `:443` (the default HTTPS port).